karpikorop/material-todo/README.md

 2. Enable **Authentication** (with Email/Password and Google providers) and **Firestore Database** (in test mode to start).

-3. Copy your Firebase configuration object into the `src/environments/environment.ts` and `src/environments/environment.prod.ts` files.
+3. Copy your Firebase configuration object into the `src/environments/environment.ts`(create from template).
+Do not commit.

 ---